RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

   >>> print(uv.data_array.shape)
   (1360, 1, 64, 4)

-c) Reading only parts of the data
+c) Reading only parts of uvfits data
 ***************************************
 The same options that are available for the select function can also be passed to read_uvfits or read_uvfits_data to do the select on the read, saving memory and